Fairhills High School

 Fairhills High School is a government high school located in Knoxfield, Victoria, a suburb of Melbourne, Australia.

 Curriculum

 Fairhills runs classes for all secondary education levels but at a number of different streams, depending on the skills of each student.
 The mainstream classes are the standard classes.
 The enhanced classes are for students who wish to and are capable of progressing faster for that subject by doing advanced learning.
 The bridge classes are for students who need extra learning assistance in mathematics or English.
 Students can also apply to join the SEAL (Select Entry Accelerated Learning) Program which places them in enhanced classes so they complete the first three-year levels of secondary education within Year 7 and 8, allowing them to do VCE level studies in Years 10, 11 and 12.

-Two languages are taught at Fairhills at all year levels - German and Japanese.

 Senior students can also participate in tertiary level education at TAFE and other tertiary institutions.

 Co-curriculum activities

 Fairhills is well known for the quality of its performing arts, with good results in dance and performance competitions like the Rock Eisteddfod: